 Focus Sessions with Ross Allen

-The 2019/20 season introduced the Focus Session programme as an optional extra to players within the Aztec and Louvre Academies.
+The 2019/20 season introduced the Focus Session programme as an optional extra to players within the Academy.

 "The Focus Sessions were designed to help players concentrate on improving their technique.
 Sometimes in a larger group, with limited time, we can only work with the players as a whole, trying to improve players understanding of the game, in game related scenarios.